The Representation: Homosexual Couples in Popular Films

 I coded five different film samples.
 I decided to code with the intent of having five major categories.

 The first category was film.
 I simply looked at the movie title, year of release, the time period in which the film was set in, and which character(s) I was focusing on.
-(For full results, see appendix A).
+(For full results, see

 The second category was coming out.
 I made an effort to focus on the coming out process.
 I first saw if they came out, then looked at if they did it during the film or before the film started.
 If they came out during the film, I then coded who they came out to and what their reactions were.
-(For full results, see appendix B).
+(For full results, see

 The third category was relationships.
 I looked at their relationship status, then if they were single, and then looked at their sexual activity.
 If they were dating or married, I then looked into the type of relationship that they had and if it was monogamous or not.
 I then looked to see if they showed any affection in public and what were the reactions.
-(For full results, see appendix C).
+(For full results, see

 The fourth category was characters.
 I looked at the “homosexual stereotypes” that were followed and if they showed any gender identity traits (such as being feminine or masculine).
 The stereotypes I looked at were: